 Healthy Kids, Healthy School

-If your child(ren) are absent for any reason, please be sure to fill out the MPCS Student Absence Form so nurses can determine if your child should move to virtual learning.
+If your child(ren) are absent for any reason, please be sure to fill out the MPCS Student Absence Form so nurses can alert teachers or require contact-tracing.

 Medications in the Clinic